joshuamkite/terraform-aws-ssh-bastion-service/README.md

 - **extra_user_data*** - (optional, several variables) you may supply your own user data here - appended following above sections

 If you exclude any section then you must replace it with equivalent functionality, either in your base AMI or `extra_user_data*` for a working service.
 Especially if you are not replacing all sections then be mindful that the systemd service expects docker to be installed and to be able to call the docker container as `sshd_worker`.
 The service container in turn references the `ssh_populate` script which calls `iam-authorized-keys` from a specific location.

+You can **supply list of one or more security groups to attach to the host instance launch configuration** within the module if you wish.
+This can be supplied together with or instead of a whitelisted range of CIDR blocks.
+Starting with release 8.1 it is possible to use this to also passlist egress ports if `var.custom_outbound_security_group = true` (default false).
+It may be useful in an enterprise setting to have security groups with rules managed separately from the bastion plan but of course if you do not assign either a suitable security group or whitelist then you may not be able to reach the service!

+ Starting with release 8.1 it is possible to **assign a custom port for the containerised ssh bastion service**, e.g. port 443.
+This may be useful for advanced users and must match security group ingress and egress- see `examples/custom-outbound-security-group`

+**Load Balancer health check port may be optionally set to either the containerised service port (by default port 22) or port 2222 (EC2 host sshd)**.
+Port 2222 is the default.
+If you are deploying a large number of bastion instances, all of them checking into the same parent account for IAM queries in response to load balancer health checks on port 22 causes IAM rate limiting from AWS.
+Using the modified EC2 host sshd of port 2222 avoids this issue, is recommended for larger deployments and is now default.
+The host sshd is set to port 2222 as part of the service setup so this healthcheck is not entirely invalid.
+Security group rules, target groups and load balancer listeners are conditionally created to support any combination of access/healthcheck on port 2222 or not.

 # Ability to assume a role in another account